-I went to Hawaii a few years ago, and I saw all sorts of animals whilst there.
+I went to Hawaii a few years ago and saw all sorts of animals there.
 The islands were teeming with life, from cage diving with tiger sharks to the beautiful butterflies in the evening.
-If you are going to Hawaii, then read on, so you know what to expect from the beautiful Pacific islands.
+If you are going to Hawaii, read on to know what to expect from the beautiful Pacific islands.

 There are 41 species of mammals in the Hawaiian Islands.
 The Hawaiian monk seal and hoary bat are native to Hawaii.
 There are four other carnivores, seven ungulates, one species of rabbit, four rodents, one wallaby, six species of dolphin, and sixteen different types of whales in Hawaii.

 There are many islands in Hawaii.
 If you would like to find out which animals you can see on each, then the information should help.

 Please choose below for details of which mammals you can see in your state.

 The hoary bat is one of two mammals native to the islands of Hawaii.
 They get their name from their appearance.
 The coat is dark brown, with white tips and covered in fur apart from the underside of the wings.